Kill Bill (song): Commercial performance

 The song spent 17 of its first 18 weeks on the Billboard Hot 100 in the top 10.
 Of those 18 weeks, 8 were spent at number two.
 Three songs kept "Kill Bill" from the top spot: "Anti-Hero" (2022) by Taylor Swift, "Flowers" (2023) by Miley Cyrus, and "Last Night" (2023) by Morgan Wallen.
 After 8 weeks at number two, "Kill Bill" topped the Billboard Hot 100, becoming SZA's first number-one in the United States, boosted by the remix.
 It tied with three other songs for the second-most weeks at number two before reaching the top, behind "Bad Guy" (2019) by Billie Eilish (9 weeks).
 On US Hot R&B/Hip-Hop Songs, "Kill Bill" was SZA's second number-one debut, after "I Hate U" in 2021, and was at number one for 21 weeks.
 It broke the record for the longest time a song spent atop the chart, surpassing Lil Nas X's "Old Town Road" (2019).
-"Kill Bill" ended 2023 as the third best-performing song in the US, and it has been certified 8× platinum by the Recording Industry Association of America for selling 8,000,000 equivalent units.
+"Kill Bill" ended 2023 as the third best-performing song in the US, and it has been certified diamond by the Recording Industry Association of America for selling 10,000,000 equivalent units.

 The song peaked within the top 5 of the Middle East and North Africa (MENA) region, and it had more several top 5 peaks in the Asia-Pacific.
 "Kill Bill" spent multiple weeks at number one in New Zealand and Singapore, and it was the highest-charting international song in Malaysia for over a week.
 It also went number one in Indonesia and the Philippines, and it reached number 4 and number 3 in Vietnam and the MENA's regional chart, respectively.
 "Kill Bill" was SZA's first chart-topping song in Australia, where it was certified 7× platinum for selling over 490,000 equivalent units, and was the country's third-biggest song of 2023.
 It received a 6× platinum certification in New Zealand for selling over 180,000 units.